Jonathan2251/lbd/source/ctrlflow.rst

   ...
   LLVM ERROR: Cannot select: 0x39f47c0: i32 = select_cc ...

-As above llvm IR, ch8_2_select.bc, clang generates **select** IR for small basic control block (if statement only include one assign statement).
-This **select** IR is the result of optimization for CPUs with conditional instructions support.
+As shown in the above LLVM IR from ch8_2_select.bc, Clang generates a **select** IR for small control blocks (e.g., an if-statement containing only one assignment).
+This **select** IR is the result of an optimization for CPUs that support conditional instructions.

-And from above error message, obviously IR **select** is changed to **select_cc** during DAG optimization stages.
+From the error message above, it is clear that the IR **select** is transformed into **select_cc** during the DAG (Directed Acyclic Graph) optimization stage.

 Chapter8_2 supports **select** with the following code added and changed.